 9. NAMING YOUR AUDITION: Unless otherwise specified, the name of the audition file should read FirstName_LastName_ROLE_Sol.extension.
 The file extension must be .mov or.mp4.
 If you are asked to audition for multiple roles, takes, or separate slate files, you must submit individual files for each role or take and name them accordingly.
 See examples below.

 10. HOW TO SEND YOUR AUDITION: Actors will send most auditions through Eco Cast.
-Sometimes it may be necessary to send a downloadable link to your audition using WeTransfer or Hightail.
-All of these large file transfer services are FREE and easy to use.
+Sometimes it is necessary to send a downloadable link to your audition using WeTransfer.
+This large file transfer service is FREE and easy to use.
 Send the link to: info@soltalent.com.
 Do not send your audition as an email attachment.
 The email could go to our spam folder, or be rejected due to file size limits.
 Never upload any auditions to public websites like Vimeo or YouTube –even if you set the video to private viewing.
-A few years ago, some actors were blacklisted by studios when viewers on a popular show’s message board connected story points that had not yet aired by watching auditions posted on YouTube.
-Don’t let that happen to you.
+A few years ago, talent were blacklisted by studios when viewers on a popular show’s message board connected story points that had not yet aired by watching their auditions posted on YouTube.